OpenDataology/website/content/en/docs/components/pipelines/tutorials/benchmark-examples.md

 ## Running the benchmark scripts

-Use the following instructions to run the benchmark script on your Kubeflow Pipelines cluster.
+Use the following instructions to run the benchmark script on your OpenDataology Pipelines cluster.

 1. Download the [`run_service_api.ipynb`](https://storage.googleapis.com/ml-pipeline/sample-benchmark/run_service_api.ipynb)